thealicja/rnn-for-amoc-instability/README.md

 ## 🙋 Contributing / Using This

 * Open an issue if you spot bugs or want to add features (e.g., Bayesian hyperparameter search, PyTorch port, visualization notebooks).
-* Pull Requests are welcome—clear code and comments appreciated!
+* Pull Requests are welcome - clear code and comments appreciated!
 * This repo serves as a learning+collab space for ML + climate dynamics.

 ---